my1396/Econ-Study/_posts/2025-04-06-Mac-Alfred.md

 Move the slider (**Simulated key event speed**) to the left to slow down Alfred's actions.
 We recommend starting with the **slowest** setting, then bringing it back towards the right until you're seeing predictable behavior.

+**My setting (on a slow machine):**

+1. "Simulated key event speed": **slower**
+2. Check "Restore clipboard contents: **After Auto Expansion**", and set "Restore after" to 0.9s (defaults to 0.5s).

+   A slower "Restore after" provides you a longer time buffer to paste the snippet manually if the auto expansion did not work.
+This is useful especially on an old and slow Mac.

+   If your snippet do not expand, you need to adjust the time to a longer one as well.

 <img src="{{site.baseurl}}/images/snippets-tweaking.png" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />

-I also checked "Restore clipboard contents: After Auto Expansion", so that my clipboard won't be affected by the snippet itself.
-I set "Restore after" to <span class="env-green">0.6s</span> (defaults to 0.5s), so the snippet will be deleted from clipboard after 0.6s.
-A slower "Restore after" provides you a time buffer to paste the snippet manually if the auto expansion did not work.

-ref:

 - [Reddit: Alfred snippets pasting from clipboard rather than snippet](https://www.reddit.com/r/Alfred/comments/14rn8er/alfred_snippets_pasting_from_clipboard_rather/)
 - [My snippets are expanding partially, or the keyword remains](https://www.alfredapp.com/help/troubleshooting/snippets/#partial)